 An interesting local museum on the island Træna covering history going back 9000 years.
 The exhibition Træna Hawaii is telling the story of a brother emigrating to Hawaii in the late 1890 and his sister who stayed on Træna.
 They never met, but..

 The Museum is an old building located in the center of Træna, close to ferry and express boat.
 The museum covers many themes.
-The finding of items going 9000 years back which prooves that Træna is Norways oldest fishing community, telling the history of Træna Rock Festival and much more.
+Items found here going 9000 years back in time prooves that Træna is Norways oldest fishing community, telling the history of Træna Rock Festival and much more.
 The museum has regular openings hours from mid June to mid August.

 In 1898, Theodor Holmen leaves his home in Træna Municipality to begin a journey which took him to Honolulu, Hawaii.
 Theodor emigrated just like hundreds of thousands of other Norwegians in the 19th century and he never returned to his childhood home.